oliviagardiner/advent-of-code/README.md

 * Day 4
   * What will your final score be if you choose that board? // 33348
   * Once it wins, what would its final score be? // 8112
+* Day 5
+  * At how many points do at least two lines overlap? //